 For those who are not immediately familiar with it, the International Baccalaureate program is a system of education implemented worldwide for students between the ages of 3 and 19 years old.
 Originally developed as an educational standard for the children of expatriates, the IB system has since grown in popularity among a wider demographic.
+Achieving success in the IB Diploma can become a challenge for students but there is Dissertation Team that can help with any difficult assignments and helps the student save time and become successful.
 According to the figures on the International Baccalaureate public website, there are more than 7,000 IB programs being offered in partner schools around the globe, including in the Southeast Asian country of Singapore.
 In 2020 alone, 174,355 students from different countries were awarded IB Diploma Programme (DP) and Career-Related Programme (CP) credentials.

 Why should these facts matter to you as a prospective student of International Baccalaureate Singapore education?
 The short answer is, it may be one of the best decisions you pursue for your university-level education, especially if you plan to study abroad.
 To illustrate, here’s a quick overview of the IB programs offered in Singaporean schools and how IB education can help you achieve a better future.

 IB education is overseen by the International Baccalaureate Organization, which was founded in 1968 and is headquartered in Geneva, Switzerland.
 Its original objective was to provide a universally accepted qualification framework for the children of diplomats and other expatriates, since they would have to do their elementary and secondary schooling abroad.
 Today, the end goal of an IB education is to offer students of an IB partner school the chance to earn an internationally recognized diploma.
 IB’s educational philosophy highlights critical and independent thinking from its students, all of which are demonstrated in the arts, humanities, sciences, and modern languages.